Beekeeping is nothing more than keeping a colony of bees in a hive and harvesting the honey that they produce. Sounds simple right? Well, not really…

 Even people who don’t have much money or land can become beekeepers.
 The only people who shouldn’t get involved in beekeeping is someone who is allergic to bee stings.

-You’ll need to follow the below steps on How to start a beehive:
+Follow the steps on How to start a beehive:

 - Learn the basics of beekeeping